ertogrul/watson-jam/1-WatsonStudioWorkshop/4-ExtraStuffOpenAI/README.md

 - [ ] Started instance of **Watson Studio** on your **IBM Cloud** account

-- [ ] Notebook with Reinforcement Learning model that you can download here: [RL-notebook](../code/space_invaders.ipynb)
+- [ ] Notebook with Reinforcement Learning model that you can download here: [Space Invaders model](../code/space_invaders.ipynb)

-Reinforcement Learning is fast growing area of machine learning with exiting experiments concenring life and bussiness.
-This scipt lets you load a notebook with simple RL model where agent is playing old Atari game Space Invaders.
+- [ ] Another fun notebook with model playing Pacman is here: [Pacman model](../code/space_invaders.ipynb)

+Reinforcement Learning is fast growing area of algorithms.
+If you want to know more about how it can be used, go here[here](https://medium.com/ibm-data-ai/reinforcement-learning-the-business-use-case-part-1-65976c745319)

 > If you haven't registered to IBM Cloud or haven't started Watson Studio intance, please proceed to Preparation Lab.